UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Their locations, phone number and business hours are all listed on their webpage here.

-Where can I find support & assistance with an assignment or subject (excluding tutoring)?
+Where can I find support with assignments or subjects (excluding tutoring)?

 If you need help with assignments or a subject, here are your options: